QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/reference/shellfoundry.md

 - **author**: The author to be specified on the shell (in the shell’s metadata).

 - **template\_location**: (Required if `online_mode` is set to `False`) File system path to the folder containing the offline shell templates.
-Alternatively, you can specify the template location using “local:” when running ‘shellfoundry new’ in command-line.
+Alternatively, you can specify the template location using "local:” when running ‘shellfoundry new’ in command-line.

 - **password**: CloudShell password (encrypted).
 Colons (:) are not supported.

 - **host**: The hostname or IP address of the Quali Server machine.

 - **port**: The port to be used for Quali API.
-Default is “9000”.
+Default is "9000”.

 ### Creating a Shell